Procurement and Purchasing

 Waiver of competitive bidding

-The Request for Waiver of Competitive Bidding form must accompany a requisition for goods or services in excess of $25,000.
+The Request for Sole Source/Singel Source Procurement Form must accompany a requisition for goods or services in excess of $25,000.
 Bids may be waived under the following circumstances:

 Sole source: the vendor being used is the only one who provides the good or service needed by the college.

-Emergency: the good or service is needed immediately to address an environmental, safety, or health emergency
+Emergency: the goods or services are needed immediately to address an environmental, safety, or health emergency

 States other than Colorado where the college has successfully filed for tax exemption